ABOUT

 Integrated and Iterative Design

-Atelier Jörg Rügemer develops form, function, spatial organization, performance criteria, sustainability, and economic feasibility from the earliest conceptual stage as one coherent system.
-Within this process, design evolves through a rigorous and iterative process.
-Concepts are continuously tested, measured, simulated, and refined across sketches, physical models, digital simulations, and energy analyses.
+Form, function, spatial organization, performance criteria, sustainability, and economic feasibility are developed as a single coherent system from the earliest conceptual stage.
+Concepts are continuously tested, measured, simulated, and refined across sketches, working models, digital simulations, and energy analyses.
 This deliberate back-and-forth transforms design into a calibrated evolution rather than a linear progression.
+Measurable environmental strategies and budget considerations are embedded from the outset; sustainability is not appended; it shapes the architecture fundamentally and from within.

-In an age dominated by digital abstraction, Atelier Jörg Rügemer maintains the physical architectural model as a central design instrument.
-The model allows space, proportion, light, shadow, and material presence to be experienced directly and critically, where urban relationships become tangible and spatial sequences can be tested.
+In an age dominated by digital abstraction, Atelier Jörg Rügemer maintains the working architectural model as an important design instrument.
+Space, proportion, light, shadow, and material presence can be experienced directly and critically in ways that no screen can replicate.
+Digital simulations provide essential data; the working model provides spatial truth.
+Together, they form a complementary system of verification and intuition.

 125 Haus Building Mass Iterations